 Personally, I am committed to posting real creative work (not just progress reports) at least twice a month to Patreon.
 These could be short stories, flash fiction, poetry or chapters of a serial.
 I also make and post an audio recording of each.
 Patreon will email you the posts in their entirety, so you don’t even need to visit the site unless you want to leave a comment.

-As I get closer to publishing my first book (and I have outlines for subsequent books too!), there will be behind-the-scenes peaks, sneak previews, and even opportunities for you to weigh in on some of the content.
+As I start churning out books too, there will be behind-the-scenes peaks, sneak previews, and even opportunities for you to weigh in on some of the content.
 Patrons are a part of my art, in the most intimate sense.

-I have my Patreon divided into tiers, so you can decide how much you want to contribute, and which benefits will be most meaningful to you. $1 patrons get to read everything I post, which, again, at a minimum, is a poem and a short story every month. $3 gets you the audio versions.
-And so on.
-You can see the tiers in more detail on the actual Patreon site.
-Just click the button below.
+I have my Patreon divided into tiers, so you can decide how much you want to contribute, and which benefits will be most meaningful to you. $1 patrons get to read everything I post, which, again, at a minimum, is two pieces every month. $3 gets you the audio versions.
+Higher tiers will get more perks.
+You can see the tiers in more detail on the actual Patreon site – just click the button below.

 Please know that I appreciate you so much, whether you click through or not – as a reader of my work, you mean a lot to me!

 Here are a couple of samples of what kind of content you can expect to find on Patreon.
 Found is a poem that was first published in the online journal Pyrokinection in 2014, before I went full indie, and was subsequently anthologized in Kind of a Hurricane Press’ Best of 2014 volume.
 Be Nice to Your Robots was written earlier this year and published here on my blog before I had a Patreon.
 Enjoy reading, listening, or both!

 her bones melt and